rumkin/r-expr/readme.md

 # R-Expressions

 R-expressions or Rich Expressions is a markup language inspired by S- and M-expressions.
 It's toolkit written with JavaScript.
+Toolkit contains:

+* ✅ Tokenizer,
+* ✅ Parser,
+* ✅ Tree traverser,
+* ✅ Tree transformer.

-Toolkit contains tokenizer, parser, traverser, and transformer.
-Tokenizer and parser support streaming mode and could be used for REPL creation.
+Tokenizer and parser support streaming mode with byte-per-byte input and could be used for REPL creation.

 ## Application